DasPasVintage

 Lighting

-Showing 1–18 of 27 resultsSorted by latest
+Showing 1–18 of 31 resultsSorted by latest

 €450.00

-• Rare “Knubbling” floor lamp by Anders Pehrson for Ateljé Lyktan (Sweden, 1970s).
+• Sold Rare “Knubbling” floor lamp by Anders Pehrson for Ateljé Lyktan (Sweden, 1970s).
 An absolutely spectacular design by renowned Swedish designer Anders Person, the Knubbling floor lamp is a true statement piece.
 The lamp features an elegant dark brown lacquered metal base, beautifully contrasted by a generous acrylic shade.
 Both the shade and the internal diffuser emit light in subtly different tones, creating a layered and dynamic illumination effect.
 When lit, the lamp reveals a warm, atmospheric glow with remarkable depth.
 This example remains in very good vintage condition, showing only minor surface scratches to the base consistent with age and use.
 A rare and collectible piece of Swedish modern lighting.

 “Knubbling” floor lamp by Anders Pehrson for Ateljé Lyktan